 If you have a sore shoulder, physical therapy is likely to make you feel better.
 But traditionally, it has been difficult for physical therapists to quantify exactly how much better a patient gets.

-Patients in the Sargent College of Health & Rehabilitation Science BU Physical Therapy Center at the Ryan Center for Sports Medicine & Rehabilitation have started receiving such personalized charts.
+Patients in the BU Physical Therapy Center at the Ryan Center for Sports Medicine and Rehabilitation have started receiving such personalized charts.
 It’s part of a quest for sharper, data-fueled insights into patient outcomes.
 Since September 2016, the clinic has been working with the Rehab Outcomes Management System (ROMS), a database and analysis software program developed by clinicians at Intermountain Healthcare in Utah.
 BU was one of the first institutions in the country to adopt the commercial version of ROMS.
-The system does for physical therapy what analytics has done for sports management (think of the movie and book Moneyball): using statistical evidence to drive decisions.
+The system does for physical therapy what analytics have done for sports management (think of the movie and book Moneyball): using statistical evidence to drive decisions.
 Now, the BU facility, a Sargent clinical education center that operates independently and is open to the public, is using data to inform decisions on clinical approaches to common ailments, pursue new lines of research, and update the best practices taught to Sargent students.

 “It helps us accurately track patient progress and help get people better faster,” says James Camarinos, director of the center, which averages 2,200 new patients every year and around 25,000 physical therapy sessions annually.

-With ROMS, BU clinicians collect information from patients about how they feel at every visit using standardized questions based on a patient’s condition: patients with neck pain would be asked, for example, about the intensity of their pain and whether they experience discomfort bathing and dressing.
+With ROMS, BU’s clinicians collect information from patients about how they feel at every visit using standardized questions based on a patient’s condition: a patient with neck pain would be asked about, for example, the intensity of their pain and whether they experience discomfort bathing and dressing.
 The program turns their answers into data that clinicians can analyze to study the efficacy of treatment approaches for common ailments and make more precise predictions about outcomes, which can help set the right expectations for a patient experiencing pain.

-That opportunity to use data analysis to ask new questions about the effectiveness of physical therapy treatments is especially important at a time when healthcare providers are looking to find cost-effective ways to deliver quality results, says Lee Marinko (Sargent’08), a Sargent clinical associate professor of physical therapy and athletic training.
+That opportunity to use data analysis to ask new questions about the effectiveness of physical therapy treatments is especially important at a time when healthcare providers are looking to find cost-effective ways to deliver quality results, says Lee Marinko, a clinical associate professor of physical therapy and athletic training.